nilesh0002/SmartAgri-Android/README.md

 # SmartAgri-Android 🌾

-A comprehensive Android application for modern farming, built with **Kotlin** and **XML Fragments**.
+A comprehensive and Excellent Android application for modern farming, built with **Kotlin** and **XML Fragments**.
 SmartAgri is designed to empower farmers with real-time market data, tailored crop recommendations, and intelligent farming insights right at their fingertips.

 ## 🚀 Features